Brian-Neufeld/SteganoPy/README.md

 # SteganoPy
 A python program for hiding audio in images.

-This program can also encode the data with a basic Feistel cipher.
+This program can also encrypt the data with a basic Feistel cipher.

 Currently supported data types are: